PretendoNetwork/nintendo-wiki/docs/3ds/nasc.md

 title: NASC
 ---

 This is the authentication server of the 3DS.
+It is the succesor of the NAS and NASWII servers on the Nintendo DS(i) and the Wii.
 A single endpoint (`ac`) is used for all requests.
 Other requests are redirected to http://www.nintendo.com.

 ## General